 As countries and regions fluctuate between different levels and tiers of lockdown, healthcare largely remains unchanged.

 Nowhere though do these changes signal a return to ‘business as usual’.

-Our advice will help you to restart offering face-to-face treatment when virtual means are not effective or appropriate.
+Our advice will help you to offer safe face-to-face treatment when virtual means are not effective or appropriate.